|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Quick breads are true to their name—they're quick and easy, perfect for any day of the week.
 This pineapple bread is no exception.
-Somewhere between a moist cake and a sweet bread, the loaf only takes a few simple ingredients to make.
+Somewhere between a moist cake and a sweet bread, the loaf only requires a few simple ingredients.

-This dense, moist, and tropical tasting pineapple bread is easy to make and even better the day after it is made.
-You'll have it mixed up in less than 20 minutes and your house will fill with delicious aromas as it bakes.
+This dense and moist pineapple bread recipe is easy to make and even better the day after it is made.
+You'll have it mixed up in less than 20 minutes, and your house will fill with delicious tropical aromas as it bakes.
 If you love pineapple, this recipe is a must.

-Pineapple bread is perfect for tea time, but can also be served as a sweet breakfast or brunch item or an afternoon snack.
-Take a loaf to a potluck or bake sale or wrap it up give it as a tasty gift.
-Top with a little custard sauce or caramel sauce and fresh pineapple and serve as a simple but delicious dessert.
+Pineapple bread is perfect for teatime, but like all quick breads, it's versatile.
+It can also be served as a sweet breakfast or brunch item or an afternoon snack.
+Take a loaf to a potluck or bake sale, or wrap it up and give it as a tasty gift.
+Top with a little custard sauce or caramel sauce and fresh pineapple.
+Serve as a simple but delicious dessert.
+It's especially good served after grilled fish.

 Click Play to See This Easy Pineapple Bread Come Together